Gregory Silveira sentenced in money-laundering case; gambler tied to Phil Mickelson

 Gambling Commission orders Betfred to pay 800,000.

-The bookmaker Betfred has consented to an 800,000 settlement after accepting taken money from a VIP client, who was presumably offered complimentary drinks and field trip to motivate him to keep betting.
+The bookmaker Betfred has consented to an 800,000 settlement after accepting taken money from a VIP client, who was presumably offered complimentary drinks and field trip to motivate him to keep betting at agen casino.

 Betfred, based in Gibraltar, was discovered to have failed to satisfy its responsibilities on social responsibility and the prevention of money laundering, after taking thousands of pounds from the convicted thief Matthew Stevens.

-The accounting professional pleaded guilty to 2 counts of theft previously this year, after funneling cash out of the business he worked for in order to fund his gambling habit.
+The accounting professional pleaded guilty to 2 counts of theft previously this year, after funneling cash out of the business he worked for in order to fund his gambling habit while playing continiously at fun88 thai.

 The settlement comes just a day after a BBC investigation claimed that personnel at the high-street bookmaker Coral were informed to offer clients perks consisting of drinks and totally free bets to keep them banking on crack cocaine fixed-odds betting terminals.